The Subtle Body & Energy Work

-In the world of yoga, meditation, and many healing systems, there is more to your being than just your physical body.
-Beneath the surface of skin, muscles, and bones lies what is known as the Subtle Body—an energetic framework that connects your mind, emotions, breath, and consciousness.
+To understand how yoga and many other holistic healing systems work, it’s essential to recognize that there is more to your being than just the physical body.
+Beneath the surface of skin, muscles, and bones lies what is often referred to as the Subtle Body—an energetic framework that interweaves mind, emotions, breath, and consciousness.
+In yoga, this subtle body is a vital aspect of our lived experience, shaping how we feel, think, and connect with ourselves and the world around us.

 What Is the Subtle Body?